-A businesswoman and entrepreneur, trained chef, and now CEO of Barn2Door, Janelle Maiocco grew up in an agricultural community and has been in the food industry for 20+ years.
+A businesswoman and entrepreneur, trained chef, farm-to-table expert, and now CEO of Barn2Door, Janelle Maiocco grew up in an agricultural community and has been in the food industry for 20+ years.
 Recently named Seattleite of the year by Seattle Magazine, winner of Northwest Entrepreneurs FLF, and Top 40 women to watch, Maiocco is a member of chef organizations (IACP, Women Chef s & Restaurateurs , Chefs Collaborative , FORKS ), wrote a nationally recognized blog for 10+ years, and is an advisor for PCC Farmland Trust.

 For people visiting the Pacific Northwest for the first time, what local products would you recommend they try?